spiralWhat is radiation and

 fundamental forces | radiation | atomic decay | light | atoms | a spectrum | ecology

-What is radiation?
-Huygens
+What is light?bright How is it radiation?

 Dutch natural philosopher, Christian Huygens, disputed Newton's ideas that light consisted of corpuscles or particles.
-Huygens suggested instead that light was composed of waves.
+Huygens suggested, instead, that light was composed of waves.

 But quantum mechanics has suggested that the lightquantum is a particle that behaves like waves; light is both a wave and a particle.